ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 `this.spawnTimer` is decremented at each frame and will eventually turn to zero, or to a smaller value.
 When it happens, we set its value again to a positive number so that it fires again later.
 Here we add 2 seconds. (`ct.speed` is a number of frames in one second.)

-We create two copies with `ct.types.copy(typeName, xPosition, yPosition)` and store references to them to variables `tube1` and `tube2`.
+We create two copies with `ct.templates.copy(templateName, xPosition, yPosition)` and store references to them to variables `tube1` and `tube2`.
 At the start, their height will be completely normal as their On Create code with `ct.random.dice` will be run instantly after their creation.
 This will result in a blocked pathway in a good portion of cases when both tubes turned out to be the long ones.
 To fix this, we read the texture's name of a first tube `tube1` with `tube1.tex` and set the texture of the second tube `tube2` depending on the extracted value.

 `ct.camera.right`, `ct.camera.left`, `ct.camera.top`, `ct.camera.bottom` represent coordinates of view boundaries in game coordinates.
 Here we use them to create tubes off-screen, a bit to the right where the viewport ends, and above the bottom and top edge of the viewport.